 If you’re considering a HECM and are curious about how much money you may be able to receive from this form of financing, today we discuss the updated reverse mortgage limits for 2022, which increased to $970,800.

 After this read, you’ll have an understanding of the maximum borrowing amount you may be able to claim, which factors could affect your personal reverse mortgage limit, and how these proceeds might be used as a financial planning tool during retirement.
 Click on a link below to learn more.

 HECM FHA Mortgage Limits

-In December 2019, HUD announced that they were increasing the reverse mortgage limit for the fourth year in a row, which would go into effect January 1, 2020
+In December 2021, HUD announced that they were increasing the reverse mortgage limit for the fifth year in a row, which would go into effect January 1, 2022.